 Restoration design: Mattamuskeet Management and Consulting

 Restoration techniques: One pump station was installed to lift water into the restored area.
-Water levels are managed to improve water quality and facilitate establishment of Atlantic White Cedars and other bottomland hardwood trees.
+Water levels are managed to improve water quality and facilitate establishment of Atlantic white-cedar (juniper) and other bottomland hardwood trees.

 Funding: N.C.
-Clean Water Management Trust Fund, Albemarle Pamlico National Estuary Program
+Clean Water Management Trust Fund, Albemarle Pamlico National Estuary Partnership

 Completion: June 2014